Bionif92/Cursos-de-Programacion/React/React.md

   }, []); // second argument - array of dependencies
 ````

-With this the function will be executed
+With this the function will be executed after the execution of all the component function

+If the array of dependecies changes, it re execute the function

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2MTQzNDI2NSwtMjAyMTY2MTE1NSwxOT
+eyJoaXN0b3J5IjpbLTY3NzkwMzQ2NiwtMjAyMTY2MTE1NSwxOT
 A1Njc3MjYzLC0yMTE0NDg1ODgzLDE3NTAxODI2MjAsNjI5ODQ2
 NDc4LC0xOTA3ODAzNjIyLC02MzA0OTc2NjgsLTEwMjIwMjc2Nj
 MsLTE5NTc2MjA3MDEsLTU5OTQ3Njk0MiwxOTcyNTQ0MzYzLDU0